FASTER: Rethinking Real-Time Flow VLAs: Experiments

 Our method exhibits noticeably faster reaction than all baselines, which can be intuitively observed from the racket angle at the moment of ball contact.
 To successfully return the ball, the robot should begin adjusting its arm posture in advance to reach an appropriate hitting position with sufficient swing velocity.
 If the reaction is delayed, there is insufficient time left to move, leading to suboptimal contact angles, as seen in the baselines.
 In contrast, faster reactions allow the robot to initiate motion earlier, providing adequate time to rotate the racket and build up swing speed, resulting in a more powerful and controlled hit.
 Therefore, the racket angle serves as a clear and visually interpretable indicator of reaction speed.
 Overall, \method achieves the best performance across both hardware settings.
-The advantage is particularly pronounced on the RTX 4060, where inference runs at merely 3Hz, highlighting the compounded benefits of reduced inference latency and increased inference frequency.
+The advantage is particularly pronounced on RTX 4060, where inference runs at merely 3Hz, highlighting the compounded benefits of reduced inference latency and increased frequency.

-We report the average completion score and duration for the additional tasks in \cref{fig:exp_tasks}.
+We report the average completion score and duration for the additional tasks in \Cref{fig:exp_tasks}.
 The results show that asynchronous methods outperform Sync by a clear gap, and \method achieves better or comparable scores across both tasks.
-It showcases a critical insight that task performance is not determined solely by action accuracy, but also by the real-time interaction with the physical world.
+This highlights that task performance is not determined solely by action accuracy, but also by the real-time interaction with the physical world.
 Though our method may slightly compromise action prediction due to accelerated sampling, it strikes a more effective balance between responsiveness and accuracy.

 Consistent with previous findings~\cite{trainingrtc, vlash}, the synchronous method exhibits the longest task duration due to frequent inter-chunk pauses.
 In contrast, Training-time RTC and \method effectively reduce completion time, yielding greater efficiency for downstream applications.